haxxnz/nzcp-js/README.md

 ## Online VS Offline

-Currently for NodeJS/React Native project we recomend using `verifyPassURI` and for browser based application to use `verifyPassURIOffline`.
+Currently for a Node.js/React Native project we recomend using `verifyPassURI` and for a browser based application to use `verifyPassURIOffline`.

 The difference between the `verifyPassURI` and `verifyPassURIOffline` interfaces is:
  - `verifyPassURI`: This will resolve the DID document (which contains the Ministry of Health public key) from the web according to https://nzcp.covid19.health.nz/#ref:DID-CORE and then validate the DID document is from the MoH trusted issuer.